dachad/tcpgoon/README.md

 ## Extra project information

-### Why do I want to test tcp connections?
+### Why do I want to test TCP connections?

 Stressing TCP connections against a server/application facilitates the detection of bottlenecks/issues limiting the capacity of this server/application to accept/keep a specific (and potentially) large number of parallel connections.
 Some examples of typical (configuration)
 issues:

-* OS configuration (tcp backlog, network drivers buffers),
+* OS configuration (TCP backlog, network drivers buffers),
 * number of file descriptors/processes the server can use,
 * application listener properties...